-- 4.10.1.
+4.10.1.
 If the child is unwilling to cooperate with the search, the authorised member of staff must give consideration as to the reasons why this might be.
-Reasons might include: - they are in possession of a prohibited item - they do not understand the instruction - they are unaware of what a search may involve; or - they have had previous distressing experience of being searched - 4.10.2.
+Reasons might include:

+- they are in possession of a prohibited item - they do not understand the instruction - they are unaware of what a search may involve; or - they have had previous distressing experience of being searched - 4.10.2.
 Children must give informed consent and must not, by way of being threatened with sanctions, be coerced into a search. - 4.10.3.
-If a child continues to refuse to cooperate after the authorised member of staff is sure that they have fully understood, the member of staff may: - sanction the child in line with the academy's behaviour policy - ask for parents/carers to come to site to support a search - 4.11. request support from the police (if there are reasonable grounds for suspecting possession of weapons, illegal drugs, or there is an immediate life-threatening risk to the child or others).
+If a child continues to refuse to cooperate after the authorised member of staff is sure that they have fully understood, the member of staff may: - sanction the child in line with the academy's behaviour policy - 4.11. request support from the police (if there are reasonable grounds for suspecting possession of weapons, illegal drugs, or there is an immediate life-threatening risk to the child or others).